jcspgh/followup/README.md

 ## Setup

 ### 1. Create Slack bot
-Create <a href="https://my.slack.com/services/new/bot">legacy slack bot</a> for your slack org, install, and go through steps to create an api key.
+Create <a href="https://api.slack.com/apps">slack bot</a> for your slack org, install, and go through steps to create an api key.

-Note: This creates what Slack calls a legacy bot.
-This will not work with Slacks new "Apps".

 ### 2. Create .env file